 Insurance companies are very interested in both your claims history and your driving history.
 The reason has to do with how insurance evaluates each risk they insure.

 Insurance companies have to pay out money for every claim their customers have.
 If the amount of money they payout is higher than what they’ve brought in, then the company will lose money in a given year.

 Insurance companies look at a huge amount of data regarding claims, driving activity, and what type of people are getting into the worst claims.
+They’ll also look at whether or not your claim was accepted, denied, or withdrawn.
 While everyone is likely to be in some type of accident at some point in their lives, the data shows that people who have been in an accident are more likely to be in a 2nd, or 3rd, or 4th accident.

 This means that insurance companies will be more likely to pay out more money on those people.
 Many insurance companies even have guidelines that prevent them from writing someone’s auto insurance if they have more than 1 or 2 claims in the past 3-5 years because they don’t want to take the risk of insuring a driver who is more likely to be involved in an accident.

 Do I Need to Know My Claims Activity?

 Technically, you don’t ever need to know your claims history or driving record in order to get auto insurance.
 Chances are since you were the driver involved, you probably already know your claims history.

 However, there are a few situations where it can help to know for sure what is on your claims history.